Kamzie/Remote-execution-script/README.md

 ## Script Details

+### Security

+- Using the `-s` option grants root privileges on remote servers. **Use this option with caution and only on trusted systems.** Make sure you've properly set up SSH key-based authentication before using this script.

 ### Error Handling

 - The script checks if the `SERVER_FILE` exists and is readable.
 If not, it outputs an error message and exits.